 For example, if you’re in Plano, TX just north of Dallas and your competitor is in Far North Dallas, set up an ad group that specifically targets searches in Far North Dallas.
 You’ll increase awareness that you serve that area, and you’ll be able to pick off at least some of the traffic that might have headed their way otherwise.

-5. Use review extensions in AdWords
+5. Use review excerpts in Google Ads

 6. Highlight your credentials